Skip to content

 Opportunities for off-campus study include Washington D.C. and Albany, NY.

-As part of your graduate studies at CIPA, you have the opportunity to spend a semester living, studying, and working in the nation's capital.
+As part of your graduate studies at the Cornell Brooks School, you have the opportunity to spend a semester living, studying, and working in the nation’s capital.
 While Washington D.C. serves as the heart of the United States federal government, the city is also host to a staggering array of inter-governmental organizations, consulting firms, and nonprofit organizations.

-Through the CIPA Externship Semester in D.C., fellows undertake an externship for up to forty hours per week while completing professional development exercises through an intensive externship course.
-Participants also enroll in a CIPA colloquium course featuring alumni speakers (parallel to the CIPA Colloquium series offered each semester in Ithaca).
+Through the Cornell in Washington internship semester, students undertake an externship for up to forty hours per week while completing professional development exercises through an intensive externship course.
+Participants also enroll in a colloquium course featuring alumni speakers.

 Representative externship organizations in Washington D.C. include:

-For more information, please visit: CIPA Washington Externship Semester.
+For more information, please visit: Cornell in Washington.

 New York State Capital Semester